getkirby/staticache/README.md

 All pages that are not ignored will automatically be cached on their first visit.
 Kirby will automatically purge the cache when changes are made in the Panel.

+Please note that already cached pages are unaffected by changes to the `ignore` option.
+Your web server will pick up the already created files and will not check if the page is cacheable.
+If you see cached results from ignored pages, please manually clear your cache directory.

 **Custom cache comment:**

 Staticache adds an HTML comment like `<!-- static YYYY-MM-DDT01:02:03+00:00 -->` to the end of every cached HTML file by default.
 You can override or disable this comment in the cache configuration: